 Gangrene happens when a lack of oxygen-rich blood causes tissue to die in some part of the body, often the hands or feet.

 It is a serious condition that can result in amputation of a limb or death.
-It needs urgent treatment to halt the spread of tissue death as rapidly as possible.
+It needs urgent treatment to

 Diabetes also affects the small arterial vessels and they become insufficient to supply the extremity.
 Other risk factors are smoking and conditions such as Raynaud’s disease.